Nintendo Switch Games 2018: Blockbuster Titles Coming To Nintendo’s Hybrid Console

-Nintendo hit gold when it introduced the Nintendo Switch to the the world last year.
+Nintendo hit gold when it introduced the Nintendo Switch to the world last year.
 Since its release in March 2017, the Switch has added a decent amount of games to its arsenal and that number just keeps growing.
-More and more game developers are jumping to the Nintendo Switch-bandwagon, making the hybrid console even more valuable to owners and future-owners.
+More and more game developers are jumping to the Nintendo Switch-bandwagon, making the hybrid console even more valuable to owners and future owners.
 Some games coming to the Nintendo Switch are FIFA 19, Minecraft Bedrock Edition, and the three new Pokemon games that were recently announced to the public.

 According to the International Business Times, EA released information about FIFA 19 at the E3 conference.
 The game developer announced that the latest edition of the football game series will be released on the Switch.
 Even more good news was disclosed at the conference as it was made clear that Switch players could now play FIFA 19 with their friends online.

 Besides FIFA 19, another highly-anticipated game coming to the Switch is Minecraft.
 The sandbox game is still a powerhouse in the gaming industry and will be coming out on the Switch by the end of June. iMore explains that Mojang has finally found a singular codebase for Minecraft called the Bedrock Update.
 With Bedrock, Minecraft gamers can now cross-play between platforms.
 Plus, all Minecraft players will be able to receive the same updates, regardless of the type of device they are using.
-Minecraft for the Nintendo Switch is now available for pre-order, and is set for release on June 21, 2018.
+Minecraft for the Nintendo Switch is now available for pre-order and is set for release on June 21, 2018.

 News of Minecraft‘s Bedrock Update and FIFA 19‘s new Online Friendlies feature may be exciting for Nintendo Switch fans.
 But it seems the internet cannot stop talking about the three new Pokemon games Nintendo recently announced it would be releasing.